MicrosoftDocs/fabric-docs/docs/database/mirrored-database/azure-sql-database-tutorial.md

 Next, you need to create a way for the Fabric service to connect to your Azure SQL Database.

-You can accomplish this one of two ways, with a [login and mapped database user](#use-a-login-and-mapped-database-user), or a [contained database user](#use-a-contained-database-user):
+You can accomplish this with a [login and mapped database user](#use-a-login-and-mapped-database-user).

 #### Use a login and mapped database user